 The regulatory approval process for new products and new indications for existing products requires extensive clinical trials and procedures, including early clinical experiences and regulatory studies.
 Unfavorable or inconsistent clinical data from current or future clinical trials or procedures conducted by us, our competitors, or third parties, or perceptions regarding this clinical data, could adversely affect our ability to obtain necessary approvals and the market's view of our future prospects.
 Such clinical trials and procedures are inherently uncertain and there can be no assurance that these trials or procedures will be completed in a timely or cost-effective manner or result in a commercially viable product.
 Failure to successfully complete these trials or procedures in a timely and cost-effective manner could have a material adverse effect on our prospects.
 Clinical trials or procedures may experience significant setbacks even after earlier trials have shown promising results.
 Further, preliminary results from clinical trials or procedures may be contradicted by subsequent clinical analysis.
-In addition, results from our clinical trials or procedures may not be supported by actual long-term studies or clinical experience.
-If preliminary clinical results are later contradicted, or if initial results cannot be supported by actual long-term studies or clinical experience, our business could be adversely affected.
+In addition, results from our clinical trials or procedures may not be supported by actual long-term studies or clinical experience, our business could be adversely affected.
 Clinical trials or procedures may be suspended or terminated by us, the FDA or other regulatory authorities at any time if it is believed that the trial participants face unacceptable health risks.